14 and 14A Frogmore Street

 This was the site of the White Horse Inn.
 It was demolished in 1965.
 It was always prone to flooding from the Cibi Brook.
 The Inn had a famous aluminium sign.
 The White horse usually referred to the galloping white horse on the badge of the house of Hanover and was popular after George I came to the throne in 1714.

 There was a bowling alley behind the pub which stretched down to the present public toilets which were then part of the pub.
 The stream runs along the bottom of the premises.
-(Mr Hughes)
+(Mr Hughes).
+The cellar has been filled in.[Source: ALHS Survey 1986]

 Recent History